Cindere3la/Cindere3la/README.md

 d- 👋 Hi, I’m Cindere3la
 - 👀 I’m interested in speak on many topic)
-- 🌱 I’m currently learning ..thnytjfukuykmfjik
+- 🌱 I’m currently learning ..cferdytbn
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me .tyjtdyhrthyr
 - 😄 Pronouns: ...holkijk